AyoCodess/naitivewind-bug-honeyroots/README.md

    ```

-   NOTE: The IOS and Android builds are present in this mobile app directory so you dont have to create new builds but you can by following the instructions (3)
+   NOTE: The IOS and Android builds are present in this mobile app directory so you dont have to create new builds but you can by following instructions (3)

 3. **Create dev build for IOS (same for android, refer to mobile app package.json for android commands)**:
    Navigate to the mobile app directory and start the app: